The Olympic Artists of Park West Gallery

 When art and sport come together, awe-inspiring imagery and experiences are born.
 There is no better example of this than when world-class artists are chosen to create artwork for the Olympic Games.

-In celebration of the 2016 Summer Olympics in Rio, Brazil, we invite you to discover which artists with Park West Gallery have stepped onto the world’s stage to become Olympic artists.
+In celebration of the 2020 Olympics in Tokyo, we invite you to discover which artists with Park West Gallery have stepped onto the world’s stage to become Olympic artists.

 Among the many accomplishments of pop artist Peter Max’s long-standing career are two that center on the Winter Olympics.